 When exposed to hair and dander from cats fed the test diet, the participants showed significantly reduced Total Nasal Symptom Scores and reductions in some ocular symptoms compared to their experience when exposed to hair and dander from cats that weren’t fed the diet with the ingredient.3

 This new approach, which results from more than a decade of investigation, offers allergic cat owners the opportunity to spend more quality time with their feline companions.
 It also offers healthcare providers an opportunity to reframe their conversations with cat-allergic patients, allowing a focus on proactive measures without the emotional toll associated with recommending the removal of a cat from the home.

 The allergen load is the total amount of allergens present in the environment at a given time, and the allergen threshold is an individual’s tolerance level for the allergen load.
 If the allergen load can be reduced by avoiding or reducing exposure to one or more of the contributing allergens, the cumulative level of allergen exposure may fall below an individual’s threshold and improve or prevent allergy symptoms.4

-Visual representation of the impact of reducing an allergen, such as Fel d1, by approximately 50%.
-In this example, reducing Fel d1 lowers the cumulative allergen load and prevents the individual from reaching their allergic threshold.
+Visual representation of the impact of reducing an allergen (Allergen C) by approximately 50%.
+In this example, reducing Allergen C lowers the cumulative allergen load and prevents the individual from reaching their allergic threshold.